todogroup/ospology/ospo-book/content/en/00-chapter.md

 * **Open Source Program Managers and team leads** who coordinate open source activities and build relationships with open source communities.

-* **Legal and compliance professionals** who handle legal matters related to open source, such as licensing and intellectual property.
+* **Legal, security, and compliance professionals** who handle legal matters related to open source, such as licensing and intellectual property.